slatedocs/slate/source/includes/_event_notifications.md

 # Event Notifications

-Each Event Subscription will send a `POST` request to the location set out within it's own `external_url` that has been provided once the event occurs.
+Each Event Subscription will send a `POST` request to the location set as the `external_url` when the event occurs.

-These will be in a `JSON` format and still in-keeping with the `JSON:API` specification.
+These will be in a `JSON` format and in-keeping with the `JSON:API` specification.

 The body of an event subscription will vary depending on the type of event being subscribed to.